Azure-Samples/ai-hub-gateway-solution-accelerator/README.md

 # You can also use to provision only the infrastructure
 # azd provision

-# You can also use this to deploy the Azure Function code (given that infrastructure is already deployed)
+# You can also use this to deploy the associated Logic App workflows code (given that infrastructure is already deployed)
 # azd deploy

 ```